Canada's Trudeau, recovering after blackface scandal, faces key debate

 By David Ljunggren

-Liberals leader Trudeau, who has apologized repeatedly for the photos, will appear in a live two-hour English encounter with the heads of the other five parties, most notably Andrew Scheer from the official opposition Conservatives.
+Liberals leader Trudeau, who has apologized repeatedly for the photos, will appear in a live two-hour debate in English with the heads of the other five parties, most notably Andrew Scheer from the official opposition Conservatives.

 English is spoken by two-thirds of Canada's 38 million population and the session has traditionally been regarded as crucial.
 The leaders will also face off in French, Canada's other official language, on Thursday.

-A Nanos Research poll for CTV and the Globe and Mail on Sunday put the Liberals on 36.7% and the Conservatives at 32.7%, in contrast to surveys that showed Trudeau falling behind after the blackface scandal broke on Sept.
+A Nanos Research poll for CTV and the Globe and Mail on Monday put the Liberals at 34.3% and the Conservatives at 33.4%, in contrast to surveys that showed Trudeau falling behind after the blackface scandal broke on Sept.
 18.

-Trudeau started to pull ahead after Scheer stumbled through a French-language debate on private channel TVA on Wednesday.
+Trudeau has gained momentum since Scheer stumbled through a French-language debate on private channel TVA on Wednesday.
 French is the main language in the populous province of Quebec, which accounts for 78 of the 338 seats in the House of Commons.

 Scheer is also facing questions about why he did not reveal he has dual U.S. citizenship.